fdq09eca/edu_research/sys_lit_re/note.md

 ## Migrant Children/student health and wellbeing

-The parental migration usually affect their next generation daily life drastically.
-The affected children well-being will be taken into account in our review
+The expected labour migration to GBA are not necessarily skilled labour exclusive; in fact, the flow of migrant toward Gangdong area are mixed with skill and less-skilled labour.
+Although the former are policy targeted talents, the latter are relatively disadvantaged.
+Talent or educated labour may secure a position in the mega city due to their in-demand skillset, making a living for the less skilled labour are, in contrast, not as easy.
+In turn, their rough life experience introduce different health or mental issues.
+Besides, regardless the skill level, migration affects their next generation daily life drastically.
+The migrants and their children well-being will be taken into account in our review

 - their mental/physical health for the migrant student
 - their education performance